Travel Writing 2.0

 By Tim Leffel

 Reviewed by Editor-in-Chief Gregory Hubbs and Living Abroad Contributing Editor Volker Poelzl

 Award-winning and prolific travel writer Tim Leffel’s highly informative “Travel Writing 2.0” book/e-book reaches us at a time when travel writers find themselves confronted with far-reaching changes in the media landscape, with no end in sight.
-The full-throttle acceleration towards electronic media and away from the printed word has not only largely changed the way written text is created, but also how travel content is published, marketed, and "consumed" by an ever-growing global readership.
+The nanosecond acceleration towards digital media and away from the print world has not only largely changed the way written text is created, but also how travel content is published, marketed, and "consumed" by an ever-growing global readership.
 Tim Leffel’s book focuses like a laser on these recent changes in travel media.
 With great insight and knowledge, he presents a very engaging, even conversational, analysis of today’s travel writing market.
 Leffel provides much-needed advice and tips for established writers who find themselves caught between the old world of traditional print media and the new reality of online publishing.
 At the same time, Leffel's focus and advice, drawing on his vast experience, wisdom, and common sense, is directed towards those who are just beginning their venture into the often exhilarating, highly competitive, but not always very lucrative world of travel writing.

 Out with the Old, In With the New

 Tim Leffel covers all the important issues which should concern most contemporary travel writers, with special emphasis on “Out with the Old” and “In with the New,” as he calls two chapters dealing with recent changes in the field.
 Although Leffel’s book focuses on the new media landscape, he still provides information about “Traditional Earning Opportunities” to complement “Digital Opportunities” for travel writers.

 In fact, many of Leffel's own books are now available in both print and Kindle format, and he publishes his own award-winning Perceptive Travel webzine, which exemplifies his ability to adapt to writing, serving as an editor, and self-publishing (Tim interviews many travel website owners and editors on his Travel Writing 2.0 blog).